-Figure 18 shows the jumper locations in the Development Kit board:
+Figure 18 shows the jumper locations in Development Kit board.
+Notes:

-- · Jumpers highlighted in red are set by default. - · Jumpers highlighted in green must be set manually. - The location of the jumpers in Figure 18 on page 27 are searchable.
+- Jumpers highlighted in red are set by default. - Jumpers highlighted in green must be set manually. - The location of the jumpers in Figure 18 are searchable.

 Appendix 5: Error Codes